 Books for Parents and Teachers with Activity Ideas (affiliate links)

 - Growing Up Wild Activity Book: Exploring Nature with Young Children.
 Read my whole review of it here.

 - The Curious Kid’s Science Book: 100+ Creative Hands-On Activities for Ages 4-8 by Citro.
+My review.

 - STEAM Kids: 50+ Science / Technology / Engineering / Art / Math Hands-On Projects for Kids by Carey, et al

 - Big Science for Little People: 52 Activities to Help You and Your Child Discover the Wonders of Science by Brunelle.
 My review.

 - The 101 Coolest Simple Science Experiments: Awesome Things To Do With Your Parents, Babysitters… by Homer and Miller.
 My review.

 - Picture-Perfect STEM Lessons, K 2: Using Children s Books to Inspire STEM Learning by Morgan